-The assessment will be given in one 160-minute session with a 10-minute break after the first 80 minutes.
+- The assessment will be given in one 160-minute session with a 10-minute break after the first 80 minutes.
 Students will not be allowed to talk during the break.
 As with FCAT and FCAT 2.0 paper-based administrations, individual breaks may be allowed as needed.
-Students may not be dismissed
+Students may not be dismissed during the first 80 minutes; however, after the 10-minute break, they may be dismissed as they complete the test. - Although the assessment is scheduled for a 160-minute session, any student not finished by the end of the 160 minutes may continue working.
+Testing must be completed within the same school day. - There will be multiple forms of the assessment, with a maximum of 65 items on each test form.

-- during the first 80 minutes; however, after the 10-minute break, they may be dismissed as they complete the test. - Although the assessment is scheduled for a 160-minute session, any student not finished by the end of the 160 minutes may continue working.
-Testing must be completed within the same school day. - There will be multiple forms of the assessment, with a maximum of 66 items on each test form.
+- Each form of the assessment will include 35-40 multiple-choice and 20-25 fill-in response items.
 Approximately six to 10 of these items are experimental (field test) items, and are NOT included in student scores.
-For more information, see the test design summary at: http://fcat.fldoe.org/pdf/designsummary.pdf. - A four-function calculator is provided in the TestNav platform.
-Students may request the use of a hand-held FCAT four-function calculator after they participate in a practice test and determine that they are not comfortable using the online calculator for testing. - A Periodic Table of the Elements is provided in the TestNav platform.
-Schools may make copies of the periodic table provided in the test administration manual and distribute them to students if they prefer to use a hard copy. - Students will be provided four-page, hard-copy work folders to use as scratch paper.
+For more information, see the test design summary at: http://fcat.fldoe.org/pdf/designsummary.pdf. - A scientific calculator is provided in the TestNav platform.
+Students may request the use of an approved, hand-held scientific calculator after they participate in a practice test and determine that they are not comfortable using the online calculator for testing.
+The FDOE will not provide calculators to districts, but a list approved scientific calculators is provided in the test administration manual. - Students will be provided a reference sheet containing commonly used formulas and conversions to work the problems.
+The reference sheet will appear in a pop-up window.
+Schools may make copies of the reference sheet provided in the test administration manual and distribute them to students if they prefer to use a hard copy. - Students will be provided four-page, hard-copy work folders to use as scratch paper.
 Used folders are secure materials that must be collected after testing and stored or securely destroyed according to district assessment coordinators' instructions.